It's Saturday 10:41 PMSorry, we're closed

 What is a trailing arm?

-A trailing arm is part of a vehicle’s trailing-arm suspension system.
+A trailing arm is part of a vehicle’s trailing arm suspension system.
 If your vehicle uses a different type of suspension system such as leaf spring, double wishbone, or multi-link suspension, you don’t need to worry about it!

 The trailing arm is the piece of the suspension system that connects the vehicle’s axle to its chassis.
 In addition to the trailing arm itself are the trailing arm bushings.
 These are rubber or polyurethane components that act as cushions and reduce friction between the suspension parts.